-At Our Lady of the Angels' students are immersed in the Religion Curriculum P-12 (teaching people religion) and Religious Life of the School celebrations and practices (teaching people to be religious in a particular way).
+At OLA students are immersed in the Religion Curriculum P-12 (teaching people religion) and Religious Life of the School celebrations and practices (teaching people to be religious in a particular way).
 The story of Our Lady, St Francis, St Paschal and Nano Nagle provide the school with a local lens through which teaching and learning of religion and how to be religious in a particular way take place.